qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

     |checkbox| :guilabel:`Editable join layer`.
   * |joinedLayerNotEditable|: the join layer is well configured to be editable, but its current status is read only.
-  * |joinHasNotUpsertOnEdit|: the join layer is editable but synchronization mechanisms are not activated.
+  * |joinHasNotUpsertOnEdit|: the join layer is editable, but synchronization mechanisms are not activated.
 If you want to automatically add a feature in the join layer when a feature is created in the target layer, then you have to check the option |checkbox| :guilabel:`Upsert on edit`.
 Symmetrically,